 Client has primary decision making role is identifying level of housing / recovery stage.
-The Progressive Housing program model respects that each client comes to the recovery process along their own path.
-Level houses enable clients to realistically set their own recovery goals, without fear of a loss of housing as a result.
+The of housing as a result.
 Case managers, clinicians, and recovery partners can support a harm reduction approach to treatment without concern that this will jeopardize housing tenure.